EXP-code/EXP-container/Docker/README.md

 > [!NOTE]
 > The previous EXP Docker images tagged with `latest` are now
 > linked to the `24` image.
 Images with the 22.04 release are still available
-> in DockerHub, tagged as `22` but are not being updated.
-Please grab
+> in DockerHub, tagged as `22` but are not being updated, tested, or
-> the latest version of `expbox`
+> supported.
+Please grab the latest version of `expbox`
 > [here](https://github.com/EXP-code/EXP-container/blob/main/Docker/expbox)
 > to automatically get the latest image.